Healthy Recipes Blog

 Placing Asian meatballs in the oven.

 • Meanwhile, prepare the sauce.
-In a medium saucepan, whisk together the soy sauce and cornstarch.
+In a medium saucepan, whisk together the soy sauce and cornstarch until the cornstarch is fully dissolved.
 Gradually whisk in the honey, hot sauce, garlic, and ginger.

 Mixing the glaze in the saucepan.